DR-Innovation/Danskkulturarv.dk-v3/wp-content/plugins/wp-gallery-custom-links/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.11 =
+* By popular demand, added the ability to set a "rel" property on all images in a gallery (e.g. nofollow)
+* Tested with WordPress 4.4

+= 1.10.5 =
+* Changed translation text domain from a variable to strings, because apparently a variable doesn't universally work no matter how smart it makes me feel.

+= 1.10.4 =
+* Updated some text domain settings to be in accordance with the translate.wordpress.org translation system.
+* Polished up some of the help message styles to make them easier to read
+* Tested with WordPress 4.3

+= 1.10.3 =
+* Added a "Do Not Change" default target option to improve performance by reducing the number of regexes to apply "_self" on every gallery item.
+If your theme opens all gallery items in a new window by default and you prefer to keep them in the same window, you will need to add open_all_in_same_window="true" to your gallery shortcode.

+= 1.10.2 =
+* Added a translation for Portuguese, courtesy of Carlos Jordão (thanks!)
+* Added the U ungreedy modifier to regular expressions to attempt to resolve occasional not-easily-reproduced blank page issues
+* Tested with WordPress 4.2

 = 1.10.1 =
 * Changed javascript to queue in wp_enqueue_scripts hook instead of the all-encompassing init.